helenbatson/chronic_kidney_disease/README.md

 1. Our target: class - Class (nominal)- class - (ckd,notckd)

 <a name="questions"></a>
-## 3. Questions
+## Questions to be answered
 1. Can we predict chronic kidney disease from the features in the dataset?
 1. Which features are key to the predictions?
 1. Which is the best model to use and why?

+<a name="metrics"></a>
+## 3. Metrics.
+### How To Interact With The Project
+Install Jupyter notebook and open the .ipynb file to run the cells within it.
+After feature engineering the following models were applied and the resulting accuracy/scores and confusion matrices calculated.

-<a name="findings"></a>
+<a name="viz"></a>
-## 4. Findings
+## 4. Data Exploration and visualization.

-### Analysis
+### File Descriptions
-There is a step-by-step guide to the results below in the Jupyter notebook.
-Please take a look.
-The feature engineering involved coercing columns to numerical format and removing outliers from columns which were not categorical.
-Removing categorical outliers meant a lost of vital details in the blood data, such as the level of blood sugar (0-5).

-#### Important Features
+1. CKD Prediction.ipynb: Jupyter notebook with a step-by-step analysis of kidney data to predict chronic kidney disease.
+1. kidney_disease_train.csv: messages created by thepublic in the native language, converted into english.
+1. kidney_disease_test.csv: categories into which messages fall; water, medical, etc.
+1. kidney_failure.jpg: a drawing of a funtioning kidney and a failed kidney.

 The heatmap below shows the relationships between features and the target ('classification').
 The features 'packed cell volume' and 'hemoglobin' mostly correlate with each other, and the feature 'serum creatine' most positively correlates with having chronic kidney disease.